Frequently Asked Questions

 • Gently cool them

-Q: What first aid supplies do you keep in your van?
+17. What first aid supplies do you carry?

-A: My van contains a fully stocked first aid kit including:
+The van contains a fully stocked first aid kit, including:

 • Absorbent gauze pads